vtavernier/vtavernier.github.io/_drafts/git-is-your-friend-part-1.md

 	autosquash = true
 ```

 This sets up your user information as well as your editor preferences.
-This is all that's needed for now.
+This is all that's needed for now!

 # Git isn't just a backup solution